AstroKriel/LineIntegralConvolution/README.md

 source venv/bin/activate # on Windows: venv\Scripts\activate
 ```

+Once activated, you will install the dependencies and the LIC package inside this environment, keeping them isolated from the rest of your system.

-Once the virtual environment is activated, you can run the code or use the package.
-When you're done, deactivate the environment by running:
+When you are done working on or using the LIC code, deactivate the virtual environment by running:

 ```bash
 deactivate